sidharthmohannair/OpenESC/hardware/BOM.md

 | **Potentiometer**| Variable Resistor      | 10KΩ                  |

 ## Notes:
-- **Capacitors**: The 100nF ceramic capacitors are used for decoupling, and the 22uF electrolytic capacitors are used for bootstrap or filtering purposes.
+- **Capacitors**: The 100nF ceramic capacitors are used for decoupling high-frequency noise, the 470uF electrolytic capacitor is used for input voltage filtering and back EMF suppression, and the 22uF electrolytic capacitors are used for bootstrap circuits or additional filtering purposes.
 - **Resistors**: The 10Ω resistor might be used for current limiting or gate resistance, and the 10KΩ resistor is likely a pull-down for MOSFET gates or other logic-level control.
 - **Diodes**: The UF4007 is a fast recovery diode, suitable for high-speed switching applications.
 - **Driver and MOSFET**: The IR2110 MOSFET driver controls the IRF3205 N-channel MOSFETs, which are used for switching high currents in the ESC circuit.